peterfairfield/anaxis/l/the_city.md

 The pitch and lime tar that they smear on the rooves and entrances smells dark and smokes gently in cooler air.

+Administration

+The Host -- This is largely the military of the city.
+This is typically broken up into
+ - Tell Kur
+ - Tell Iona
+ - The Navy
+ - The Rock

+30 years ago, the Emporer, Nathan S